Embracing Intentions: A Guide to Meaningful Living

 Here’s what often happens with goals:

+They give you agency right now.
 You don’t have to wait for perfect conditions.
 You don’t have to control everything.
-You don’t even have to know exactly how things will unfold.
+You don’t even need to know how things will unfold.
 You simply choose how you’ll meet what’s already here.
-An intention can be practiced on a hard day.
-A chaotic day.
-A day that looks nothing like you planned.
+An intention can be practiced on a hard day, a chaotic day, or a day that looks nothing like you planned.

 That’s what makes intentions so empowering—they’re always available.